cemoga/leaflet-challenge/README.md

 # Project Leaflet

 ## Project Description
 The goal of the project is to use the `Javascript-Leaflet` library to create multiple and interactive maps using `HTML`, `CSS`, `Bootstrap`, and `Javascript`.
 The Mapbox-API was also used to load the base maps.
-The project was divided in two steps with different levels of complexity.
+The project was divided into two steps with different levels of complexity.
 - **Step 1:**
-A single base layer and one set of data was used:
+A single base layer and one set of data were used:
     * **Base layer:** [mapbox.streets-basic](https://docs.mapbox.com/api/maps/#raster-tiles)
     * **Data layer Source and Data:**
         * **Source:** [United States Geological Survey (USGS)](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)